nd1012/wan24-Crypto/README.md

 As you can see, it's a really simple PKI implementation.
 It's good for internal use, and if there won't be too many keys to manage.

+## PAKE

+`Pake` (see tests) can be used for implementing a password authenticated key exchange, which should be wrapped with a PFS protocol in addition.
+PAKE uses symmetric cryptographic algorithms only and uses random bytes for session key generation.
+After signup, it can be seen as a symmetric PFS protocol, if the random bytes are random for each session and never stored as communicated between the peers.

+**NOTE**: For PAKE both peers need to use the same KDF and MAC options.
+If the algorithm is going to be changed, a new signup has to be performed.
+In case a peer changes its authentication (identifier or key), a new signup operation has to be performed, too.
+A signup should always be performed using an additional factor, which was communicated using another transport.
+An authentication may use a second factor, while it's recommended to use at last two factors for each operation.

+PAKE allows single directional authenticated messages and should be performed bi-directional for a bi-directional communication, if possible.

+While a MAC can be computed fast, KDF needs time.
+During a PAKE handshake both algorithms are used on both peers.
+But the server will perform KDF only after a MAC was validated, which closes a door for DoS attacks by an anonymous attacker.

+**NOTE**: Default options for PAKE can be overridden by setting a custom value to `Pake.DefaultOptions`.

+## Notes

+Sometimes you'll read something like "will be disposed" or "will be cleared" in the documentation.
+These are important diclaimers, which should be respected in order to work safe with sensitive data.

+**WARNING**: The disclaimer may be missing in some places!

+### Will be disposed

+When noted to a given value, it'll be disposed after the desired operation, or when the hosting object is being disposed.

+When noted to a returned value, and you don't want to use the value only for a short term (during the hosted value wasn't disposed for sure), you should consider to create a copy.
+The hosting object will dispose the value, when it's being disposed.

+### Should be disposed

+This is a disclaimer that reminds you to dispose a returned value after use.

+### Will be cleared

+When noted to a given value, it'll be cleared after the desired operation, or when the hosting object is being disposed/cleared.

+When noted to a returned value, and you don't want to use the value only for a short term (during the hosted value wasn't disposed/cleared for sure), you should consider to create a copy.
+The hosting object will clear the value, when it's being disposed/cleared.

+### Should be cleared

+This is a disclaimer that reminds you to clear a returned value after use.
+For this usually you can use the `Clear` or `Clean` (extension?) method of the value.
+(In case of `Memory<T>` or `Span<T>` it's `Clean`, because `Clear` is used to zero out the value already, while `Clean` will fill it with random bytes before.)

 ## Algorithm IDs

 Internal each algorithm has an unique ID within a category: